Patent and Trademark

 If you are new to patents and trademarks, we have provided some general information about them below.
 You should also check out the following YouTube video links wherein Mr. Goodman provides an introduction to patents and trademarks.

-Patents help individuals and business protect new useful ideas.
 Thomas Edison was awarded over 1000 patents.
 Steve Jobs has 313 patents to his name.
 Patents can be awarded on almost anything that is both novel and useful.
 Patents may be granted on mechanical devices, electronics, processes, business methods, industrial designs, chemical and biotech invention, computer software and more.
 If you have an invention and you are serious about turning it into revenue, you should consider patent protection.

 A patent is a very powerful right.
 A patent holder can literally get a court to order an infringing company to shut down production of an infringing product.
 Unfortunately, applying for a patent can be a long and complex process that is very difficult to navigate.